dev-bittu/lotus-grammar/grammar/modules_and_packages/namespaces.md

 ---

-Namespaces in b2 are designed to balance simplicity and power, making them easy to use while enabling robust code organization.
+Namespaces in lotus are designed to balance simplicity and power, making them easy to use while enabling robust code organization.